ISP Grooming and Appearance Standards

 - Visible tattoos that are obscene, offensive, sexually suggestive, profane or discriminatory towards persons on the basis of their race, color, national origin or ancestry, religion or creed, age, sex or disability are prohibited.

 - Visible tattoos on the head, neck, or hands are prohibited and must either be removed, or covered by an acceptable means that does not deter from the professional image.
+However, tattoos simulating a wedding ring or tattoos simulating cosmetics or makeup are permissible.

 - For Troopers, tattoos on the arms below the cuff of the summer uniform must be removed or covered by an acceptable means that does not deter from the professional image.